Disservin/fastchess/README.md

 With Fastchess, you can effortlessly orchestrate chess tournaments, configure time controls, and execute matches concurrently for optimal time efficiency.
-Extensively tested for high concurrency (supporting up to 250 threads) with short time controls (0.2+0.002s), it exhibits minimal timeout issues, with only 10 matches out of 20,000 experiencing timeouts.
+Extensively tested for high concurrency (with up to 250 threads) and short time controls (0.2+0.002s), it exhibits minimal timeout issues, with only 10 matches out of 20,000 experiencing timeouts.